rohanharikr/RockstarGamesLauncher/README.md

 # Rockstar Games Launcher

+Rewrite of the Rockstar Games Launcher Desktop Client.
+Powered by C#/.NET WPF, IGDB, LiteDB.

 > [!IMPORTANT]
 > This project is strictly intended for educational purposes and is not affiliated with Rockstar Games.
 > Please refer to the [Legal](#Legal) section for more information.